 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 7D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the A7 II have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the A7 II was followed by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 7D Manual (free pdf) or the online Sony A7 II Manual.
+Further information on the features and operation of the 7D and A7 II can be found, respectively, in the Canon 7D Manual (free pdf) or the online Sony A7 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 7D and the Sony A7 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.